Theo Bair

-Thelonius "Theo" Bair (born August 27, 1999) is a Canadian professional soccer player who plays as a forward for Swiss Super League club Lausanne-Sport, on loan from Ligue 1 club AJ Auxerre, and the Canada national team.
+Thelonius Alston Bradley "Theo" Bair (born August 27, 1999) is a Canadian professional soccer player who plays as a forward for EFL Championship side Bolton Wanderers on loan from Ligue 1 club Auxerre and the Canada national team.

 Club career

 Youth

 Bair started his youth career with Ottawa Royals, before joining Capital United FC and West Ottawa SC before his move to Vancouver.

 Vancouver Whitecaps FC

 On July 24, 2018, Vancouver Whitecaps FC announced that it would be signing Bair to a multi-year MLS homegrown pre-contract beginning in 2019.
 Bair made his Whitecaps FC and MLS debut on matchday 15 of the 2019 MLS season, coming off the bench in the 71st minute in a 2–1 home victory against FC Dallas.
 On August 11 against the Portland Timbers, He scored his first professional goal.

 On August 6, 2021, Bair was loaned to Norwegian club HamKam for the remainder of the 2021 season.
 In his first appearance on August 18, Bair scored a goal in a 2–0 victory over Jerv.
 Bair would go on to make 17 appearances in the 1. divisjon, scoring 4 goals as HamKam were crowned champions and gained promotion to the 2022 Eliteserien.
 In December 2021, upon his return to Vancouver, the Whitecaps announced they had exercised Bair's contract option, keeping him at the club through 2022.